alexsommers7/StorePI/README.md

 ## Rate Limiting

 The rate limit for a given IP address is 300 requests per hour.
-If you require a higher rate limit for your use case, please submit an issue or contact me directly at **alex@alexsommers.com**.
+The number of requests you have remaining can be viewed in the X-Ratelimit-Remaining response header of any request.
+If you require a higher rate limit for your use case, please contact me directly at **alex@alexsommers.com**.

 ## Authentication